Bonefish Plentiful Here Year-Round

 Meals: Buffet-style breakfasts and packed lunches.
 In the afternoons, you’ll enjoy some of the finest frozen

-daiquiris, Cuban libres (rum and coke), and cocktails.
+daiquiris, Cuban libres (rum and Coke), and cocktails.
 Dinners include fresh salads and entrees such as lobster, fish of the day, pork, or chicken.
 Dessert and wine are served with dinner.
 Chefs work with special dietary needs.

 The Open Bar: The open bar is included in the package and includes beer, wine, liquor, and soft drinks.